dcyoung/dcyoung.github.io/_pages/cookbook.md

 - depending on your resources and engineering talent, you can consider other approaches to hyper-parameter tuning
   - exhaustive -> works for tiny models/hyper-parameter spaces
   - random -> cover enough of the search space to inform further manual tuning
-  - genetic/algorithmic optimization -> when compute isn't an issue, i've had success modeling a fitness function and evolving hyperparameters
+  - genetic/algorithmic optimization -> when compute isn't an issue, i've had success modeling a fitness function and evolving hyper-parameters

 ### Generalize